 Delinquent utility service charges left unpaid by current or former customers along with associated administrative fees, plus interest, may become a lien on the property served and be certified to Hennepin County to be collected with next year’s property taxes.

 Notices are mailed on or before July first each year for accounts with delinquent balances owing on charges billed through May 31st of the current year.
 If the delinquent balances are not cleared, the amounts are sent to the Assessing Department for certification to the property taxes.
 A list of delinquent accounts is published in the Sun Sailor in mid-November.

 For more information: link to questions regarding owners name on account and lien certification.

 If you are selling a property, please contact the Utility Billing office before the closing date.
 You will need to request a final water meter reading for the property.
 After the final water meter reading is taken, a final billing will be issued.
 We will also need to know the address where the final bill is to be sent.

 Automatic payment from your checking or savings account or by debit or credit card is available.
 Download the authorization form to fill out, mail, and return to the City.

-Visa or MasterCard are accepted.
+Visa, MasterCard or Discover are accepted.
 You may call 952-935-8474, stop into City Hall, or mail your utility payment stub with your credit card information.
 You will need to have your address, utility bill account number, credit card number with the expiration date, and the amount you wish to pay.

 An after hours utility payment drop box is available 24 hours a day, seven days a week at City Hall.
 The drop box is located on the east side of City Hall next to visitor parking.